 Choosing the right sleeping bag for bicycle touring is not easy.
 There are hundreds of models on the market and plenty of factors you need to consider.
 Synthetic or down, three-season or four-season, mummy or rectangular.
 Let me guide you through the most crucial questions you need to ask yourself before this purchase to choose the right sleeping bag for you.

 I focus on sleeping bags from a bicycle touring perspective.
-My advice will also be relatable for hikers, backpackers, and people travelling with limited luggage space available.
+However, my advice is also applicable to hikers, backpackers, and people travelling with limited luggage space.

 For most people, bicycle touring is a package deal with camping.
 Sleeping in your tent gives you an additional dose of being close to nature and allows you to enjoy the most amazing locations for free.